kodi-community-addons/script.skin.helper.widgets/README.md

 * Similar Movies widget will ignore watched titles by default, regardless of global options.

+* Updated get_next_episode_for_show to return the next unwatched episode AFTER the most recently watched episode.
+This replicates LazyTV behavior

 # script.skin.helper.widgets
 Addon for Kodi providing widgets for all kinds of media types